 - Losing Dreams, Expectations, Safety.

-As individuals we are all are exposed to different experiences from birth, which we deal with in our own individual way.
-For that reason ‘the grieving process’ is an individual process which has no set content or length attached to it.
-Grieving might concern a whole set of feelings and emotions.
+As individuals, we are exposed to different experiences from birth, which we deal with in our own individual way.
+For that reason ‘the grieving process' is an individual process, which has no set content or length.

 THE GRIEVING PROCESS

 During a grieving process, you might feel immobilised, stunned or shocked.
 You cannot believe it has actually happened even if what has happened was expected.

 This stage can last for hours, days, weeks, months, years.

 The (physical or mental) pain experienced during the grieving process can be unbearable but it is important to work your way through whatever pain you are feeling.